futufeld/kmedoids/README.md

                             -- context in which the value is used
 ```

-We can exploit the structure of `List` to traverse a sequence of values.
+We can exploit the structure of list to traverse a sequence of values.
 For example:

 ```
 length :: [a] -> Integer